 Advocacy, policy and research accomplishments to date include:

 - Natural Environment: Ongoing restoration of the Bayou Bienvenue Wetlands Triangle through access walkways, viewing platforms, signage, the addition of floating islands, and collaborative research with the University of Wisconsin-Madison and other academic, NGO and governmental organizations and institutions.
-Construction of CSED’s Environmental Learning & Research Center with the assistance of Tulane School of Archicture.
+Construction of CSED’s Environmental Learning & Research Center with the assistance of the Tulane School of Architecture.

 - Energy-Efficiency: Installation of attic radiant barriers and broad weatherization measures to improve the energy performance of nearly 200 Lower 9 homes – and counting!

-- Food Security: Development of the Lower 9th Ward food security council and new urban farming opportunities for the area.
+- Food Security: Development of the Lower 9th Ward Food Security Council and new urban farming opportunities for the area.
 CSED supports numerous community garden spaces and advocates for more access to fresh food while encouraging smart business development.
 Installation of three standing garden beds behind CSED’s Energy Efficiency Center.

-- Built Environment: Community mapping to assess every parcel of land within the Lower 9 as relates to ownership, usage and other critical data collection to better inform citywide planning.
+- Built Environment: Community mapping to assess every parcel of land within the Lower 9 as it relates to ownership, usage and other critical data collection to better inform citywide planning.
 Finishing and moving into CSED’s Energy Efficiency Center.

-- Volunteer Coordination: Facilitating over 1,000 volunteers and volunteer groups per year on more than 500 neighborhood projects – from painting and weatherization to installation of rain gardens, street beautification and playground restoration.
+- Volunteer Coordination: Facilitating over 1,000 volunteers and volunteer groups per year on more than 500 neighborhood projects – from painting and weatherization to the installation of rain gardens, street beautification and playground restoration.

 - Advocacy: Closure of the Mississippi River Gulf Outlet (MRGO), research and testimony against the Industrial Canal Lock Replacement project, and continued Corps of Engineers reform efforts.